January 10, 2023

 Tankless water heaters don’t typically have any sediment issues since they don’t store any hot water.
 That being said, tankless water heaters should also be flushed every year in order to prevent issues caused by limescale building up inside the unit.

-Flushing a water heater is a fairly simple task that involves hooking up a hose to the unit and draining the tank and then flushing out all the sediment with fresh water.
+Flushing a water heater is a fairly simple task that involves hooking up a hose to the unit draining the tank and then flushing out all the sediment with fresh water.
 While you can definitely flush your water heater on your own, the easiest thing is to simply have a plumber flush the unit for you as part of your yearly maintenance service.

 Don’t Set the Temperature Too High